WidenYourBrain/widenyourbrain/README.md

 **CSS and SCSS**

 **Database Stuff and SQL**
-- Databases are pretty important
+- Databases are pretty important <br>

 **Even some mermaid.js stuff**
 - its a visualization library